May 11, 2025 UPDATE

 Leaving food scraps when/where they are not supposed to be can lead to ants and rodents, and makes more work for our amazing partners!

-Audubon Park Collection in a NEW Location:
+Audubon Park Collection on a new day, in a (slightly) new location:

 Expanded Hours & Collections at Galvez Garden (2317 N Galvez):